HopeBayMobile/hcfs/src/README.md

 #### **Creating and mounting a HCFS FS**

 1. Use './HCFSvol create FSname' for creating the FS 'FSname'.
+(For Android, need to specify whether the mount is for internal or external storage, using './HCFSvol create FSname internal' or './HCFSvol create FSname external'.

 2. Use './HCFSvol mount FSname MntPoint' for mounting the FS 'FSname' to the mountpoint 'MntPoint'.